gzuidhof/nn-transfer/README.md

 [![Build Status](https://travis-ci.org/gzuidhof/nn-transfer.svg?branch=master)](https://travis-ci.org/gzuidhof/nn-transfer)

+**NOTE: This repository does not seem to yield the correct output anymore with the latest versions of Keras and PyTorch.
+Take care to verify the results or use an alternative method for conversion.**

 This repository contains utilities for **converting PyTorch models to Keras and the other way around**.
 More specifically, it allows you to copy the weights from a PyTorch model to an identical model in Keras and vice-versa.

 From Keras you can then run it on the **TensorFlow**, **Theano** and **CNTK** backend.
 You can also convert it to a pure TensorFlow model (see [[1]](https://github.com/amir-abdi/keras_to_tensorflow) and [[2]](https://blog.keras.io/keras-as-a-simplified-interface-to-tensorflow-tutorial.html)), which allows you to choose more robust deployment options in the cloud, or even mobile devices.
 From Keras you can also do inference in browsers with [keras-js](https://github.com/transcranial/keras-js).